 Figure 3 Schematic representation of the sharpness test area

-A. In the state of the pin connecting the power supply, a 60 N force is applied to the axis direction of the front end of the two pins, as shown in Figure 3, for 2 s.
+For the axial force test, a 60 N force is applied to the axis direction of the front end of the two pins, as shown in Figure 3, for 2 seconds.

 Figure 3 Schematic diagram of force application for connecting power supply